JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 into the same file.

-That are all the changes we needed.
+Now we have the `TextView` that will show the text created by the shared
+code function `createApplicationScreenMessage()`.
+It will show `Kotlin Rocks on Android`.
 Let's see how it works.

 ## Running the Android Application

-At that point, we should be able to compile and run the project.
 Let's click on the `App` run configuration
 to have our project running either on a real Android Device or on the emulator.

 ![Start the Application]({{ url_for('tutorial_img', filename='native/mpp-ios-android/studio-start-app.png') }})